LucianaMa1/camera-mirror/README.md

 # Camera Mirror

-A tiny macOS helper for having a facecam on your screen, helpful for facecam screen recording, or just a face check.

 I built this because I didn’t want to pay $18/month for Loom.

 If you record tutorials, demos, or walkthroughs and want your face visible while recording your screen — this gives you a simple floating camera mirror.